MMA-Benha-uni/Snake-Game-MP-Project/README.md

 To increase your score (which will be displayed at the bottom left corner of the screen) you have to collect the food printed on the screen in purple color.
 To close the game while playing press ESC key on keyboard and then choose from main menu the last choice (Exit)

+# Game logic
+a snake is built of segments that increase by eating food and his live ends when he hits a wall or eats himself.

+;--------------------------------Snake and Snake Movment-------------------------------- for the snake we built it by constucting and array of segments which each segment holding it's X & Y position in the screen buffer. when the snake moves the procedure MoveSnake calculates the position of the new head and checks if the new head will make the snake eat a food so it doesn't delete the old tail(default),hit a wall so it runds the 'end the game' procedures or hit nothing so it just adds the new head to the segmant array and changes the head Index to be able to locate the new head in the next move.

 # contributers
 1. mohamed sayed